What Is Adverse Impact?

 Discuss or ask about:

+A critical component of interview skills training for hiring managers is teaching them best practices for capturing and sharing their opinions about candidates.
 Poor interview documentation can create issues, especially if someone files a complaint and there are no notes or records of their interview.

-If you don’t already have one, create a policy around interview documentation to outline rules around taking notes, remind interviewers they are discoverable, and prevent people from capturing irrelevant information.
+Additionally, if you don’t already have one, create a policy around interview documentation to outline rules around taking notes, remind interviewers they are discoverable, and prevent people from capturing irrelevant information.
 Quiz hiring managers on this policy after training them on it.

 Give hiring managers all the training and support they need to effectively use your organization’s chosen hiring platform for interviewing.
 If necessary, illustrate how it integrates with your organization’s applicant tracking system.